 The writers who struck a chord with me were African-American women writers; they were almost the only ones publishing anywhere in the world.- Bernardine Everisto

-"When I went to drama school, which is now-called the Rose Bruford College of Theatre & Performance, I encountered other black women other than my sisters for the first time.
-We got together and became very politicized as a group because we could relate to all kinds of things about our backgrounds and our position in society that only we really understood.
+"When I went to drama school, which is now-called the Rose Bruford College of Theatre & Performance, I encountered other Black women for the first time.
+We got together and became very politicized as a group because we could relate to all kinds of things about our backgrounds and our position in society that only we understood.

 "That was a rich and exciting space to be in as a young woman of 19, who is beginning to understand that she's grown up in a society where she has been marginalized although she hasn't been able to articulate that.